- Cycling from one medieval treasure to the next along the Valle Umbra

 - Meals: Breakfast

-This route takes you to the neighbouring town of Perugia, the capital of the province.
-A short cycle tour takes you to the station in Ponte S.Giovanni at the foot of Perugia.
-From here, a local train will take you into the historical centre of Perugia.
-The centre is a vibrant location, with its quaint alleys and characteristic town squares.
+Or you can stay on your bikes and ride the whole way into Perugia.
+The town centre is a vibrant location, with its quaint alleys and characteristic town squares.
 The renaissance palaces, medieval churches, museums and many galleries will make a lasting impression.
-After your visit you will return by train and bike to the peaceful, hospitable town of Torgiano.
+After your visit can can either return by train, or ride, back to the peaceful, hospitable town of Torgiano.

 - Meals: Breakfast